Purdue-CS193/homework-0-MonsteRico/index.md

+# Matthew's First CS193 Homework
+- Led by students
+- Will help me finally figure out GitHub probably
+- and terminal
+- it seems like a fun class

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.